-When I started my Etsy shop, way back in December 2013, I had no idea what I was doing.
-I’d been selling on eBay for over 10 years and was used to their format, the slightly warped logic of their best match search and their ever changing buyer standards rules.
+When I started selling on Etsy, I had no idea what I was doing.
+I’d been selling on eBay for over 10 years and was used to their format, the slightly warped logic of their best match search, and their ever-changing buyer standards rules.

 Etsy was a whole different ball game.

-It’s now been a couple years and nearly 2500 items sold so I’m reasonably confident I now know (mostly) what I’m doing.
-My store is also ranked #2 in its category in Australia and is listed in the top 100 for the category, worldwide (check out Craftcount for more details).
+It’s now been a few years and nearly 2500 items sold so I’m reasonably confident I now know (mostly) what I’m doing.
+My store is also ranked #2 in its category in Australia and is listed in the top 100 for the category, worldwide.
 So, what I’m sharing has been gained by experience.

 If you’re a crafter or designer or like me, sell a product that’s not hand-made, read on to learn – the easy way – what I learned through experience.
 How to start your Etsy shop and set yourself, and your business up for success.